Tsuguharu Foujita: Artistic development and success: 1917–1930

 Foujita's works in the late 1910s incorporated a blend of styles.
 From the beginning of his stay in Paris, Foujita took advantage of his proximity to the Louvre to study artists such as Raphael, Rembrandt, and Leonardo da Vinci.
 In 1917, Foujita began drawing figures in a highly stylized manner, often in profile, which appear to draw on both medieval primitive painting, as well as Amadeo Modigliani's simplified portraits.
 The artist, heavily inspired by Italian painting, also depicted Christian themes like the Virgin and Child and the Crucifixion of Christ.
 These themes would soon disappear from Foujita's oeuvre, but they later dominated his artistic production from 1951 onwards.

 His works were appreciated as the harmonious meeting of Japanese and European aesthetics.
 One such painting, Reclining Nude with Toile de Jouy, for which French model Kiki de Montparnasse posed, was met with great success at the 1922 Salon d'Automne.
 This work referenced the classical genre of the nude, as well as more recent French examples like Edouard Manet's Olympia.
 He drew inspiration from ukiyo-e artists such as Suzuki Harunobu and Kitagawa Utamaro, who left their female figures' skin uncolored, though he painted the Black artists' model and performer Aïcha Goblet in a more Cubist style.
 Foujita wrote that the objective of his nudes was to "represent the quality of the most beautiful material there is: that of human skin".

 Foujita received an important Parisian commission in the late 1920s that showcased his capacity to create in the Japanese artistic tradition.
 Painted at the Cercle de l'Union Interalliée, an exclusive social and dining club, it features two kachō-ga, or bird and flower painting panels created in a yamato-e style.

-In 1922, Foujita met Lucie Badoul, who he called "Youki", the Japanese word for "snow", and she became one of his models.
+In 1922, Foujita met Lucie Badoul, whom he called "Youki", the Japanese word for "snow", and she became one of his models.
 In 1924, he divorced Fernande, and in 1929, he married Youki.
 Around the time of his marriage to Youki, Foujita was having serious financial woes.
 He had been living a luxurious life of celebrity in Paris but he had not been paying taxes since 1925.
 Now, the tax authorities caught up with him and demanded full payment.
 Foujita left for Japan with Youki, hoping he might be able to recoup his losses by exhibiting there.
 Foujita's reception in Japan was mixed.
 The general public packed his first one-man show there, and his works sold well, but the critics panned him as a mediocre artist imitating Western style.
-Foujita returned to France via the United States, travelling to Hawai'i, San Francisco, and New York.
+Foujita returned to France via the United States, traveling to Hawai'i, San Francisco, and New York.
 While in New York, he learned about the Wall Street Crash.
 He once again briefly returned to New York to organize a one-man exhibition at the Paul Reinhardt Gallery, but the show was not successful.